corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

 {{< note >}}
 The steps from this guide only work for direct upgrades from Corda 4.11 to 4.12.
 If you have any nodes on versions 4.10 and below, you must upgrade them to 4.11 first.
 To do that, consult the relevant release upgrade documentation.

-When upgrading a node to 4.12 and the result will be a mixed network of pre-4.11 and 4.12 nodes, some validation steps must be taken on the older nodes to ensure compatibility with the upgraded node.
-See [Validate transactions]({{< relref "#validate-transactions" >}}) below.
+If you are upgrading from a pre-4.11 Corda network, and the result will be a mixed network of pre-4.11 and 4.12 nodes, you must perform validation steps on the older nodes to ensure compatibility with the upgraded nodes.
+See [Validate transactions]({{< relref "#validate-transactions" >}}).
 {{< /note >}}

 ### Background